The Shafer Defense

 Read the Supplemental Brief Supporting the Shafer Plea in Bar and Motion to Quash the Indictment.

-Read the General and Special Demurrer moving to dismiss counts from the indictment on the grounds that the indictment is riddled with “fatal” “defects” and that Willis is seeking “punish conduct by Mr. Shafer which was lawful.”
+Read the General and Special Demurrer moving to dismiss counts from the indictment on the grounds that the indictment is riddled with “fatal” “defects” and that Willis is seeking to “punish conduct by Mr. Shafer which was lawful.”

 Read the Special Demurrer and Motion to Strike Erroneous Legal Conclusions from the indictment.